|

 gameplay: 5

-for SAMURAI GHOST on eBay here!
+Find Samurai Ghost on eBay here!

-SHADOW OF THE BEAST (Psyghosis, 1992)
+SHADOW of the BEAST (Psyghosis, 1992)

 *Super CD-ROM2 game